 Our department has developed a number of research groups and is actively running several research streams.
 The members of staff collaborate with other numerous international research groups and initiatives including EU COST projects.

-Focuses on a strong theoretical background in machine learning, statistics, and data mining with advanced knowledge of computational and statistical data analysis.
+Focuses on a strong theoretical background in machine learning, data mining with advanced knowledge of computational and statistical data analysis.
 An advanced knowledge and appreciation of non-statistical approaches to data and distributed systems and large scale databases also forms an integral part of this stream.
 Finally, an appreciation of how the role of a data analyst or scientist fits into the organisational and development processes of an organisation is covered.

 Focuses on smart technologies that are becoming increasingly important for the creative industries.
 The skills associated with the once-separate creative and technical worlds are beginning to overlap more and more, especially with the rise of smart interfaces and wearable devices.
 The scope of this focus stream is to serve as a link between these two worlds thus creating professionals capable of bridging the gap which exists between the two.

 Artificial Vision is the study of computer algorithms that can be applied in a wide range of applications, which among others include security (e.g. biometric systems), health (e.g. computer-aided diagnosis), manufacturing (e.g. visual quality inspection), automobile (e.g. pedestrian detection), and entertainment (special effects in movies).
 The stream focuses on state-of-the-art algorithms to extract information from images and videos.
 Besides the theoretical aspect, we provide a hands-on experience on the implementation of important computer vision algorithms using Matlab and/or Python.